Your employees aren’t intentionally putting you at risk

 The other major issue facing your business is your employees connecting to unsecured WiFi hot spots.
 It is such an easy mistake to make.

-Whether it’s a remote employee or an employee working during lunch at a corner café, you never know when they might connect to unsecured WiFi (it doesn’t help that it’s everywhere these days).
+Whether it’s a remote employee or an employee working during lunch at a corner café, you never know when they might connect to unsecured WiFi.
 One Spiceworks study found that upward of 61% of employees connect to unsecured public WiFi while working remotely.

 The problem is, you never know who is watching or if the public WiFi is really the network you intend to connect to.
 Hackers can easily set up a “fake” network to divert traffic to their hot spot to circulate malware and steal data.